hmcts/api-hmcts-marketplace-template/README.md

-# api-cp-template
+# API-CP Template Repository

-Naming conventions will follow the pattern of generic to specific.
-For example, an API schema definition would be in the format of:
+This is a template repository for Common Platform APIs in HMCTS.
+It defines the naming conventions, structure, and validation tooling for OpenAPI specifications.

+## Naming Convention

+> NOTE: Avoid using terms like `common, core, base, utils, helpers, misc, or shared`.
+> These names often allow for ambiguous ownership and quickly become black holes where cohesion goes to die.

+Repository names follow a pattern from generic to specific:

 ```
 api-cp-[case-type]-{product-domain}-{name-of-entity}
 ```
-The optional _case-type_ parameter could be:
+The optional `case-type` parameter could be:

 * civil
 * crime